devchrisd/iLyrics/Readme.txt

     - If lyrics is not available locally, it will try to search and download online.

+SETUP:

 - Build up database with sql script in config/database_setup.sql
+- Run [sitename_iLyrics]/get_mp3?r=1 to scan the audio / lyrics and cover folder to setup database